-This course will provide a comprehensive overview of the acute and chronic management of patients with congenital colorectal conditions.
+This course provides a comprehensive overview of the acute and chronic management of patients with congenital colorectal conditions.

 Moderated by Amy Krause, RN; Annie Merritt, RN; Hope Simmons, NP; and Julie Schletker, NP; experts from the International Center for Colorectal and Urogenital Care at Children's Hospital Colorado.